joakimk/debitech_soap/README.markdown

 WIP docs below
 ----

 This is a wrapper of the DebiTech SOAP API.
-It's intended to be API compatible with the DebiTech Java client but also suppports a more developer friendly syntax.
+It's intended to be API compatible with the DebiTech Java client but also supports a more developer friendly syntax :).

 Installing
 ----